Ferddi/pbnet-monkey/README.md

    * Write high performance networked Monkey games fast!
    * Run the same Monkey game code on server and client.
    * Encodes messages with bit-level efficiency.
+(TODO Brl.DataBuffer is not talking nicely BitStream.)
    * Communicate with events.
    * Keep simulated objects synchronized with most-recent state updates.
    * Define your networking protocol using simple XML.
-   * Brings the best practices of AAA C++ game networking to Monkey
+   * Brings the best practices of AAA C++ game networking to Monkey (TODO there are for loop in HTML5 and Java =P, can't be good especially these two uses virtual machine)
+   * It is now multiplatform - HTML5 (client only), Flash (client only), GLFW, XNA, iOS, and Android.

 Getting Started
 ---------------